nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User type the correct command in the command box(search KEYWORD)
+1. User requests to search a task by a KEYWORD
 2. Task Manager shows a task or more tasks which match the KEYWORD.<br>
 Use case ends.